 At Scoundrel Time, we welcome submissions from writers and visual artists at all stages of their careers.

-We are currently closed to fiction and poetry submissions, but will reopen on March 3, 2017.
+We are now accepting fiction and poetry submissions.
 We are reading pitches for essays, dispatches, humor, and visual art.
 Please see below for details.

 Please read the statements below from our editors for more information.
 Fiction submissions should be a maximum of 3,000 words.
 Submissions are accepted only via Submittable.
 (Link below.)